 Ms. Blakney has also been actively engaged in the activities of the Knoxville Bar Association for many years.
 As President, her signature project, the Open Service Task Force, placed lawyers into roles of community service each month with local nonprofit organizations.
 Her prior service to the KBA includes co-chairing the Access to Justice Committee from 2004-2011 and co-chairing for three years the Association’s active Hunger and Poverty Relief Committee.
 As a committee member with the Hunger & Poverty Relief Committee, Ms. Blakney began serving as a volunteer for Knox County’s Mobile Meals program.
 Now, 18 years later, Ms. Blakney still regularly delivers mobile meals to home-bound elderly members of the Knoxville community.

-Ms. Blakney was elected to serve three terms as a member of the Board of Governors for the Tennessee Association for Justice (“TAJ”), including an appointment to the Association’s Executive Committee and as Vice-Chair of the organization’s Continuing Legal Education Committee for the Eastern Division.
-She has spoken on multiple occasions at continuing education programs at the request of TAJ.
+Ms. Blakney was elected to serve three terms as a member of the Board of Governors for the Tennessee Trial Lawyers Association (“TTLA”), including an appointment to the Association’s Executive Committee and as Vice-Chair of the organization’s Continuing Legal Education Committee for the Eastern Division.
+She currently serves as a member of the Board of LIFT (Lawyers Involved for Tennessee) and has spoken on multiple occasions at continuing education programs at the request of TTLA.

 In 2009, Ms. Blakney was honored to be appointed by Tennessee Governor Phil Bredesen to the Tennessee Community Services Agency Board of Directors, a position Ms. Blakney continued to hold on behalf of Knox County until 2012 upon re-appointment by Governor Bill Haslam.

-In 2010, Ms. Blakney was selected for a three-year term as a member of the University of Tennessee’s Chancellor’s Associates and she is an avid UT fan, particularly of the Lady Vols and the football Volunteers.
-She is also Past President of the Board of Directors for CASA (Court Appointed Special Advocates), and is a member of Nucleus Knoxville, Executive Women’s Association, and Knoxville’s Inn of Court chapter.
+An active member of the community, Ms. Blakney joined the Board of Dogwood Arts in 2020.
+She has served a three-year term as a member of the University of Tennessee’s Chancellor’s Associates and is an avid UT fan, particularly of the Lady Vols basketball team and the football Volunteers.
+She is also the Past President of the Board of Directors for CASA (Court Appointed Special Advocates) and is a member of Nucleus Knoxville, Executive Women’s Association, and Knoxville’s Inn of Court chapter.
 Ms. Blakney is a 2002 graduate of the Knox County Community Action Committee’s Leadership Class.
 She served for two years as co-chair of continuing legal education programs for the East Tennessee Lawyers Association for Women and is a member of the Tennessee Lawyers Association for Women.
 In 2014, Ms. Blakney became a member of the board of the Tennessee Justice Center and was also appointed by the Sixth Circuit Court of Appeals to serve on a committee to fill judicial vacancies on the Bankruptcy Court for the Eastern District of Tennessee.
+She and her family regularly deliver Mobile Meals in the Knoxville community and volunteer with animal rescue organizations.

 Originally from Millington, Tennessee, Ms. Blakney graduated from Millington Central High School and then enrolled at Tulane University in New Orleans.
 After a year in New Orleans, Ms. Blakney returned home to Tennessee and, following in the footsteps of her parents and later her brother, completed her undergraduate studies at the University of Tennessee in Martin, Tennessee.
 She graduated from UT Martin in 1996, magna cum laude, earning double majors in Communications and French.
 While in college, Ms. Blakney completed a summer internship in France as a translator for an international agricultural company, hosted her own radio program on the college’s radio station, and received the Department of Communications Chairman’s Award of Achievement during her senior year.